ikhwanperwira/3-2-1_sync/README.md

 ```

 # HDD to GD
 Just install official Google Drive for desktop, then add `E:\vhd-sync` as sync folder.
-Note that this is two-way sync, no configuration in Google Drive app to make one way sync, therefore it's not intended as two-way.
+Note that this is two-way sync, no options in Google Drive app to make one-way sync, therefore it's not intended as two-way.
 So, never upload any files from Google Drive sites, your PC will tries download and store it in `E:\vhd-sync` which useless, it will be overriden by SSD to HDD one-way script.